 Hike by train at Denver Glacier

 A unique Skagway experience is to get dropped off by the train at one of the hiking trails such as Denver Glacier Trail.
 If you are in Skagway on a ship, it’s likely that your ship will offer a guided hike on this trail.
 Independent travelers can book this directly through the White Pass Railroad.
-The Denver Glacier trail has a caboose at the flag stop where the train picks you up and drops you off (you can also rent this from the US Forest service!).
-If you do this, make sure you have a map and the other 10 essentials and that you have a reliable way to keep track of time so you don’t miss the train going back to town!
+The Denver Glacier trail has a caboose at the flag stop where the train picks you up and drops you off.
+You can rent the caboose from the US Forest service for an overnight stay.
+Make sure you have a map and the other 10 essentials and that you have a reliable way to keep track of time so you don’t miss the train going back to town!
 The entire trail is about 8 miles round trip with about 1000 feet of elevation gain, but make sure to go by time and turn around in time to catch your return train!